reevoo/docs/reevoo_architecture.md

 The overarching principles in service design are:

-- **Cohesion**: a service is sole responsible for clearly defined functions on the domain, and for clearly defined sets of entities in the domain (a.k.a compactness, autonomy).
+- **Cohesion**: a service is solely responsible for clearly defined functions on the domain, and for clearly defined sets of entities in the domain (a.k.a compactness, autonomy).
 - **Abstraction**: a service's implementation details are entirely hidden behind its